santanaraphael/santanaraphael/README.md

 Greetings!
-I'm a brazilian software developer with background on electrical engineering.
-I have over 4 years of experience in the tech industry, and most of my experiences were in tech startups.
+I'm a Brazilian Software Engineer with a background in electrical engineering and over 7 years of experience in the tech industry, primarily working in tech startups.
+I specialize in backend development, applying engineering principles to design and build scalable and efficient systems.
-I am mostly a backend developer, and working on my mastery on it.
-Although i don't discard moving into fullstack territory, it's not on my plans for the near future.

-Despite being a pragmatic developer, i take an artisan's approach in my work and like to make things the right way whenever i can.
-After all, i completely agree with the Zen of Python in "Beautiful is better than ugly".
-There's an art embedded in software development, and the pursuit of the elegant solution is a very motivating thought process.
+As a pragmatic engineer, I take an artisan's approach to my work, striving to do things the right way whenever possible.
+I fully embrace the Zen of Python's principle: "Beautiful is better than ugly." and, as Leonardo da Vinci once said, "Simplicity is the ultimate sophistication."
+For me, creating elegant and efficient solutions is not just about functionality—it's about crafting software that stands the test of time

-Some of my hobbies are:
-- Playing Runescape
-- Playing Sudoku
-- Rocking the acoustic guitar 🎸
-- Taking care of my cats 🐈
-- Hiking
-- Happy Hours 🍻
+In my free time, you'll find me playing Runescape, solving Sudoku puzzles, strumming the acoustic guitar, caring for my cats, or running along Copacabana Beach.